-2. MEDICATION
+2. Medication

 Staff members may not administer medication without a parent's written instruction.
-Contact the learning support educator (SENCO) at dubois.janet@rhenishprimary.co.za in this regard.
+Contact the Learner Support Coordinator at senco@rhenishprimary.co.za in this regard.

-3. ALLERGIES
+3. Allergies

 The school must be informed of any allergies, reactions, communicable diseases, chronic illnesses or serious physical problems, epilepsy, or chronic diabetes etc. or if a child is taking any medication.